Frequently Asked Questions

-Depending on how your school is willing to pay there are differnet deadlines, June 8th being the last possible deadline.
-You can find all the deadline and payment information on our Form I sign up sheet which will be available soon.
+Depending on how your school is willing to pay there are different deadlines, we will announce the last possible deadline.
+You can find all the deadline and payment information on our sign up sheet which will be available soon.

 How can delegates travel around Barcelona?